barrelstrength/sprout-docs/docs/fields/url-field.md

+---
+date: 2018-06-25
+description: The URL field allows you to require a valid URL using Craft and Sprout Forms front-end Fields.
+---

 # URL Field

 The URL field allows you to require a valid URL using Craft and Sprout Forms front-end Fields.